 In such a setting, news sources act as a powerful data source to detect risks by using techniques like Natural Language Understanding (NLU) from NLP.
-Dynamic identification of evolving topics in news feeds is essential to understanding the needs of organizations and enriching the profiles of business entities of interest.
-Such capability can effectively serve multiple business intelligence work streams, such as sales and marketing, credit risk assessment, legal trust and compliance, supply chain and procurement analytics.
 Typical data sources used for building the capability, namely, curated news or web crawls and firmographic knowledge bases, are publicly or commercially available.
 By detecting entities and analyzing for topics, in theory, one can observe for signs of risks.

 But there are two primary challenges in developing a solution.
 Firstly, evolving news topics can vary widely by context over time.
 Thus, topic classification based on supervised learning, which is the predominant approach in literature, is not scalable or extensible when dealing with a volume of over 25 million news feeds per month.
 Secondly, there are over 160 million active business entities (companies) across the world.
-Accurate identification of these entity mentions amidst the contextually diverse and fast moving news
+Accurate identification of these entity mentions amidst the contextually diverse and fast moving news streams requires complex yet efficient methodology.